 The responsibility of NBE is restricted to the conduct of NEET PG, declaration of NEET PG result and passing on the result to the Medical Counselling Committee, DGHS, MoHFW for onward transmission to State Counselling Authorities.
 There is no role of NBE in counselling and allotment of MD/MS/PG Diploma seats.

 The National Board of Examinations (NBE) shall be conducting NEET PG Exam 2019-20 on 6 January 2019.

 NEET PG 2019 eligibility criteria as prescribed by the Medical Council of India (MCI) are mentioned here-under:

-• Candidates must possess MBBS degree certificate or Provisional MBBS Pass Certificate
+• Candidates should possess MBBS degree certificate or Provisional MBBS Pass Certificate

-• Candidates must have completed one year of internship or are likely to complete their internship on or before 31 March of the year of PG medical admission.
+• Candidates should have completed one year of internship or are likely to complete their internship on or before 31 March of the year of PG medical admission.

-• Candidates must possess Permanent/Provisional SMC/MCI Registration Certificate.
+• Candidates should possess Permanent/Provisional SMC/MCI Registration Certificate.

 • Foreign Medical Graduates (Indian Nationals or OCIs) must have qualified Foreign Medical Graduate Examination (FMGE) and registered with SMC/MCI.